Fishbite/webAudio/README.md

 it allows the user to record the music they are creating directly from the running oscillators, rather than though a microphone.

-The project is in its infancy, but we do have a machine that allows you to do the
+The project is in its infancy (now just out of diapers!) but we do have a machine that allows you to do the
 following:

+- Select from a range of voices
 - Play musical notes from a range of eight octaves:- 0 through 7 as on a full size keyboard
 - Change the octave, waveform and decay of the notes to create different voices